Explore Jobs

 Unemployment Rate: 4.5%

-Here’s a quick look are the places in Illinois with the highest unemployment rate:
+Here’s a look at cities in Illinois with the highest unemployment rates:

 1. Dolton